 What are System Extensions?

 Addigy Mobile Device Management (MDM) capabilities offer System Extensions Whitelisting functionality.
-As Kexts are being deprecated for newer macOS systems (Catalina and above) System Extensions allow software (network extensions and endpoint security) to extend functionality without requesting kernel-level access.
+As Kexts, also known as legacy system extensions, are being deprecated for newer macOS systems (Catalina and above) System Extensions allow software (network extensions and endpoint security) to extend functionality without requesting kernel-level access.

 In order to use this functionality, the device must be managed by Addigy MDM and have checked into the Addigy MDM Server properly.
 For help setting up Addigy MDM, see our article Addigy Mobile Device Management (MDM) Integration.
 Also, System Extensions Whitelisting payloads will fail to deploy unless the Addigy MDM Profile has been Approved on the device.
 To make sure your MDM Profiles are approved, follow our article Approved MDM Profiles.